310mc/https-310mc.github.io-tl/source/_posts/climax/heroes_of_the_future.md

 Then, any unit that earns a lotta votes get to participate in the second half of the festival.

-Ryuseitai has a lotta loyal fans, and we got a pretty good score in the preliminary Chocolat Festival, so…
+Ryuseitai has a lotta loyal fans, and we got a pretty good score in the preliminary Chocolat Fes, so…

 We should be able to perform our live in the grand auditorium.